Vector dark energy and high-z massive clusters: The Data

 \subsection{Halo Finding}

-In order to identify halos in our simulation we have run the MPI+OpenMP hybrid halo finder \texttt{AHF} described in detail in \cite{Knollmann:2009}. \texttt{AHF} is an improvement of the \texttt{MHF} halo finder \citep{Gill:2004}, which locates local overdensities in an adaptively smoothed density field as prospective halo centres.
+In order to identify halos in our simulation we have run the MPI+OpenMP hybrid halo finder \texttt{AHF}\footnote{\texttt{AMIGA} halo finder, to be downloaded freely from \texttt{http://www.popia.ft.uam.es/AMIGA}} described in detail in \cite{Knollmann:2009}. \texttt{AHF} is an improvement of the \texttt{MHF} halo finder \citep{Gill:2004}, which locates local overdensities in an adaptively smoothed density field as prospective halo centres.
 The local potential minima are computed for each of these density peaks and the gravitationally bound particles are determined.
 Only peaks with at least 20 bound particles are considered as haloes and retained for further analysis, even though here we focus on the most massive objects only.